moritz-konarski/AUCA/lang_hum_ss/New Mass Media ES-JR-236/Research_Project/Paper/summaries/s_03_facebook_vision.md

       experts, LEA and govs on ways to implement safety measures
     - we need to work together to get this right
 - on balance, implementing e2ee is the right thing to do
+- messages and calls are some of the most private conversations people have so they are worth protecting in this dangerous world
+- we'll take all possible steps to stop bad actors withing the confines of an encrypted service
+- WhatsApp is a stepping stone in this picture; there has to be more discussion

+## Reducing Permanence

+- information should be around for shorter periods of time
+- people don't want to be bitten in the ass by stuff they shared, so reducing the amount of time information is stored will help with that
+- over time large amounts of data build up and this is an asset and a liability at the same time
+- so content could be set to automatically expire over time like in Stories after 24h -- people can now share more naturally
+- default deletion time could be 1 month or one year, reducing the risk of messages resurfacing; could of course be turned off or set to seconds or minutes for certain messages
+- length of time that messaging metadata is stored should also be reduced -- it's used for spam and safety systems, but they don't need it for a long time
+- important part of the solution is to collect less personal information in the first place, WhatsApp was built like this from the start

+## Interoperability

+- you should be able to use the messaging service of your choice to communicate with all people on the other services without issues
+- they want to start by allowing people to send messages to their contacts using any of the services, later SMS too -- would be opt-in so you can separate your accounts too
+- this has privacy and security advantages: instead of unencrypted SMS through messenger, you could send a WhatsApp message from messenger to that person's WhatsApp
+- it would be easier as you don't have three different ways to message people, e.g. when selling stuff and giving your phone number -- after this you wouldn't have to, as they could message you and you'd get a WhatsApp message instead
+- some problems:
+    - Apple does not allow SMS access from other apps so it's Android only
+    - interoperability should not compromise existing encryption on WA
+    - unknown apps could be used to send spam and stuff and compromise security
+- there are many unsolved problems, but the end goal would be convenient and cool

+## Secure Data Storage

+- the physical location of data is important as people need to trust them -- the location of data centers is important
+- providing services in a country != storing data there
+- storing data in countries with a record of violating freedom of expression and the like would make it easy for that state to steal some data
+- this means that their services will get blocked in some countries or never even be allowed in others, but that's ok
+- not storing any important information is of course the way to go -- __WhatsApp does not store any keys__ and they want to design their other services the same way
+- data should only be stored in places where it is secure

+## Next Steps

+- there is still a lot of work to be done on these principles -- we'll work with industry, experts, advocates, govs to get it right
+- then there are more questions of what to build on top of that foundation
+- the initial steps are the most crucial ones though
+- as such we need to take positions on some of the most important issues of the internet
+- I believe in a world where people can speak privately and live freely knowing that their information will only be seen by those who they want to see it and that it won't be around forever